 Sun care

-If you spend too much time in the sun without sun cream on, you will get sunburnt.
+It is important to use sun cream when spending time in the sun, to stop our skin from getting burnt.
 Sunburned skin is bright red, is very sore to touch and feels hot.
-If you have really bad sunburn, you might even get blisters on your skin.
+If you have bad sunburn, you might even get blisters on your skin.

 - Reapply sun cream every two hours.
 Ask someone to help you put your sun cream on to make sure that you don’t miss tricky areas like your back.
 Don’t forget your ears and toes too!